Thursday, October 17

 Our festival challenges media makers to intervene in the 4K dystopia of bandwidth imperialism by creating original small-file movies of any length, proving once again that small files are the sustainable cinematic avant-garde.
 Watching small-file media together on a big screen brings the democratic potential of cinema into the digital age by showcasing artworks made with eco-friendly practices, affordable equipment, and minimal processing time.
 How small is a small-file movie?
 No more than 1.44 megabytes per minute, the storage size of a floppy disk.
 Small-file creators use ingenious techniques to make these tiny movies beautiful and effective.

-The 2024 Small File Media Festival continues our partnership with our future-forward friends at VIVO Media Arts, the Cairo Video Festival and The Hmm Amsterdam.
+The 2024 Small File Media Festival continues our partnership with our future-forward friends at VIVO Media Arts, the Cairo Video Festival, The Hmm Amsterdam, Beta Festival, and ReIssue.
 We’re most grateful to the Canada Council for the Arts, BC Arts Council, Social Sciences and Humanities Research Council of Canada, and SFU School for the Contemporary Arts.

 SFMF 2024 Logo